FailAcademy/learning/adp-vancouver/_slides/week-01/04-react-router.md

 Then install React Router:

-`npm-install-react-router`
+`npm install react-router`

 *Remember that React is a library, not a framework.
-Installing `react-router` give React more framework-like capabilities.*
+Installing `react-router` gives React more framework-like capabilities.*

 ---